-The swimming pool at the Honeymoon Petra Villas in Imerovigli is positioned on the Santorini cliffside hundreds of feet above the Aegean Sea …
+The gorgeous swimming pool at the Honeymoon Petra Villas in Imerovigli is positioned on the Santorini caldera cliffside hundreds of feet above the Aegean Sea …

-… with spectacular views of the caldera and Nea Kameni, the volcano island
+… with spectacular views of Nea Kameni, the volcano island

 Deep freeze: There are two great ways to beat the extreme summer heat in the Greek Islands: go for a swim in the sea, or take a plunge in a really cool hotel pool.
 But depending on the time of season you travel, there’s a good chance the pool could be cooler, if not downright frigid.
 There’s also a chance the water in both the sea and the pools could be too cold for swimming altogether.
 At least, that’s been our experience.

 We typically travel to Greece in May, and have always encountered hot weather — including brief but brutal heat waves on Naxos and Santorini that sent afternoon temperatures soaring to nearly 40 Celsius.
 But regardless of how hot the air temperature got, the Aegean Sea has always been too cold for us to swim.
 In fact, there have been times I couldn’t even wade in the water during visits to Mykonos, Naxos, Paros and Santorini because it felt like my feet started to freeze only seconds after stepping in.
 Even just dipping my toes in the water at Super Paradise beach on Mykonos one May was too painful because the water was so bitterly cold.